-Each year, about 10-11 million metric tons of hydrogen are produced in the United States, enough to power 20-30 million cars or five to eight million homes.
-The majority of this production takes place in California, Louisiana and Texas.
+Each year, about 10 million metric tons of hydrogen are produced in the United States, enough to power 20-30 million cars or five to eight million homes.
+The majority of this production takes place in California, Louisiana, and Texas.
+As of January 25, 2018, there are 39 publicly available hydrogen stations for fueling fuel cell electric vehicles (FCEVs) in the United States-35 in California, 2 in South Carolina, and 2 in the Northeast.
+Another 29 public stations in California and 5 in the Northeast are planned.

 All technologies to produce pure hydrogen involve breaking the chemical bonds between hydrogen and its companion elements.
-In the United States, the most common way hydrogen is produced is large-scale natural gas reforming.
+In the United States, the most common way hydrogen is produced is large-scale natural gas reforming, also called steam methane reforming or SMR.
 Natural gas reforming is an advanced and mature production process that builds upon the existing natural gas pipeline delivery infrastructure.
 Today, about 95 percent of the hydrogen produced in the United States is made by natural gas reforming in large central plants.

 Electrolysis, another relatively common technology, produces hydrogen using electricity to split water into hydrogen and oxygen atoms.
 This method in and of itself does not generate emissions, but it does require a substantial amount of electricity and, depending on how the electricity is generated, can have a high greenhouse gas input.
+In many regions of the country, today's power grid is not ideal for providing the electricity required for electrolysis because of the greenhouse gases released and the amount of fuel required due to the low efficiency of the electricity generation process.
+Hydrogen production via electrolysis is being pursued for renewable (wind) and nuclear energy options.
+These pathways result in virtually zero greenhouse gas and criteria pollutant emissions.
 While new technologies are being developed to reduce costs and improve efficiency, electrolysis is currently an expensive process.
 Similar technologies are in development to use microbes or semiconductors to harness light energy instead of electricity to split water molecules.

-Multiple other technologies are in the development phase seeking to produce hydrogen more efficiently and with a lower carbon footprint.
+Multiple other technologies are in the development phase seeking to produce hydrogen more efficiently and with a lower carbon footprint including coal gasification, biomass gasification, biomass-derived liquid reforming, thermochemical water splitting, direct solar water splitting processes, and biological processes.